justwes2/gcp_developer/gcp_dev.md

 4.2 Integrating an application with Compute services.
 - Implimenting service discovery in gke, gae, and compute engine: GCP includes service discovery in the form of a metadata server.
 You can configure project metadata with shared environment variables, and query the metadata server endpoint (cURL).[This](https://medium.com/google-cloud/service-discovery-and-configuration-on-google-cloud-platform-spoiler-it-s-built-in-c741eef6fec2) is an older article talking about its use in for VMs.
 See the [Docs](https://cloud.google.com/compute/docs/storing-retrieving-metadata?hl=en).
 In the context of containers, service discovery refers to the types of containers as [services](https://medium.com/google-cloud/running-a-simple-kubernetes-frontend-backend-service-on-google-cloud-platform-85eb0346f600).
 - Writing an application that publishes/consumes from cloud pub sub: use the gcloud sdk to publish and consume.
 You can also hit the https endpoints to access that functionality.
 In addition to being able to hit the queues with an sdk and a service account, pub sub can also be exposed as an endpoint, complete with authentication for easy, secure access.
-- Reading instance metadata to obtain application configuration: #TODO Instances (VMs as well as GAE instances) can be assigned labels (as opposed to network tags)- key value pairs that provide information about the instance.
+- Reading instance metadata to obtain application configuration: Instances (VMs as well as GAE instances) can be assigned labels (as opposed to network tags)- key value pairs that provide information about the instance.
 By labeling instances, you can use the `gcloud` tool to filter and sort for specific instances.
 Instance [metadata](https://cloud.google.com/compute/docs/storing-retrieving-metadata) usually includes information about the infrastructure (IP, VM class, applicable service accouts, etc).
 You can add custom metadata in the form of labels (as opposued to network tags).
 You can use this to create startup and shutdown scripts.
 Application configuration would have to be added as custom metadata, which could then be queried for post provisioning, maintanance, governance, and other tasks.
 (I couldn't find any info on app info in metadata).
 - Authenticating users by using Oauth2 Web Flow and Identity Aware Proxy:
     - Oauth: A widely used auth framework.
 See [more](https://cloud.google.com/community/tutorials/understanding-oauth2-and-deploy-a-basic-auth-srv-to-cloud-functions).
 [Here](https://developers.google.com/identity/protocols/OAuth2WebServer) is a detailed walkthrough for configuring OAuth in GCP.
     ![alt text](https://storage.googleapis.com/gcp-community/tutorials/understanding-oauth2-and-deploy-a-basic-auth-srv-to-cloud-functions/ac.png 'oAuth flow')